friendsoftheweb/catalyst/README.md

 Catalyst automatically creates a webpack configuration that should be sufficient for most projects.
 If a project does require manual webpack configuration, a `webpack.config.js` file can be added to the root of the project.

-Catalyst exports function which returns Catalyst's default webpack configuration as an object:
+Catalyst exports a function which returns Catalyst's default webpack configuration as an object:

 ```javascript
 const { webpackConfig } = require('catalyst');